 They come ready to party – after all, they are in Vegas! – and the Strip provides the platform for them to play.
 The crowd is comprised of singles and couples, young and young forever, single, seeking, separated and attached.
-Click here for more photos and video.
-New Year’s Eve 2021 (leading into 2022) is on a Friday.
+Click here to compare the Strip to the NYE Freemont Experience.
+New Year’s Eve 2022 (leading into 2023) is on a Saturday.

 The plan is not to have a plan and that is the beauty of New Year’s Eve on the Strip.
 There’s no rush to get to a bar, no $150-300 event with a celebrity (those are in the nightclubs), no need to worry about securing tickets in advance.
 The event is open to the public and it’s free.

 So the people are free-wheeling and having fun.
 The scene runs all up and down the Strip, from MGM to the Stratosphere.
 The fireworks are shot off from parking lots in seven locations; a top viewing spot is by the Venetian and Treasure Island and around Paris/Bellagio.

 One of the most popular places is outside Caesars Palace in the mid-Strip area.
 Here, finding a little bit of space takes a few moments.
 In most other places, there are people all around but it’s not shoulder-to-shoulder crowded.

-People pause along the way, stopping to chat with newfound friends, watch the fountain show at the Bellagio, perhaps whoop up a “Happy New Year” cheer to strangers.
+People pause along the way, stopping to chat with newfound friends, watch the fountain show at the Bellagio and to whoop up a “Happy New Year” cheer to strangers.

-What they are definitely doing is stopping at one of the beer stations, the NYE novelty stand and the Port-o-lets.
+What they are definitely doing is stopping at one of the beer stations, the NYE novelty stands and the Port-o-lets.

 There are more libation choices available, of course.
 Bars in casinos pour drinks to go, some in large green or blue plastic containers.